Patrick Bateman: In media

 Doctor Who star Matt Smith played the role in the 2013 stage musical version of the novel, with music and lyrics by Duncan Sheik and a book by Roberto Aguirre-Sacasa, at London's Almeida Theatre.
-In 2016, Benjamin Walker portrayed Bateman in a Broadway production of the musical, which ran from March 21 – June 5, 2016.
+In 2016, Benjamin Walker portrayed Bateman in a Broadway production of the musical, which ran from March 21 to June 5, 2016.

 Patrick Bateman is used as an alias by Dexter Morgan in the Showtime series Dexter.
-Dexter, himself a serial killer, uses the alias "Dr. Patrick Bateman" to acquire M-99 for the use of incapacitating his victims as revealed in "Return to Sender."
-In the Dexter: Resurrection episode "Backseat Driver," it's revealed that American Psycho was a formative read for Dexter, hence his choice of alias.
-In the Dexter: Original Sin episode "Miami Vice," Vince Masuka makes a younger Dexter a fake ID as Patrick Bateman, believing it's so that Dexter can sneak into a party.
+Dexter, a serial killer as well, uses the alias "Dr. Patrick Bateman" to acquire M-99 for the use of incapacitating his victims as revealed in "Return to Sender".
+The Dexter: Resurrection episode "Backseat Driver" reveals that American Psycho was a formative read for Dexter, hence his choice of alias.
+In the Dexter: Original Sin episode "Miami Vice", Vince Masuka makes a younger Dexter a fake ID as Patrick Bateman, believing it is to allow Dexter to sneak into a party.
 Instead, Dexter uses it to stalk his second victim.

 In the television series Riverdale, Kevin Keller (portrayed by Casey Cott) performs in a musical production of American Psycho as Bateman in the sixth-season episode "Chapter One Hundred and Twelve: American Psychos".
-There is a recurring character in the video game Criminal Case named Christian Bateman (a combination of the names Christian Bale and Patrick Bateman) modeled after the character.
+A recurring character in the video game Criminal Case is named Christian Bateman (a combination of the names Christian Bale and Patrick Bateman) modeled after the character.
 American rock duo Local H released their song "Patrick Bateman" as the lead single from their 2020 album Lifers.
 Metalcore band Ice Nine Kills released a single titled "Hip to Be Scared" based upon the film adaptation for their album The Silver Scream 2: Welcome to Horrorwood.
 Bateman was an influence to the titular character in Who's Watching Oliver and was compared to the main character in Continuance.

-In February 2024, it was announced a remake of the 2000 film was in development.
-A screenwriter was being sought after, and the film will take place in modern times.
-In October 2024, the film was revealed to be a new adaptation of Ellis' novel to be directed by Luca Guadagnino from a script by Scott Z. Burns, with Austin Butler cast as Bateman in December.
+In February 2024, a remake of the 2000 film was announced as being in development.
+A screenwriter was being sought, and the film was to take place in modern times.
+In October 2024, the film was revealed to be a new adaptation of Ellis' novel to be directed by Luca Guadagnino from a script by Scott Z. Burns, with Austin Butler reportedly in talks to play Bateman, although as of June 2026, there is no official actor attached to the role.